 Students who have demonstrated competence in American Sign Language by passing an approved course sequence will have fulfilled the Modern Language Core Skill.

 Students whose first language is not English and whose score is below the minimum on the ESL placement test must fulfill the English as a Second Language (ESL) requirement.
 The requirement is satisfied by successfully completing the ESL course(s) and achieving a score above the minimum on the ESL placement exam.
 Students who complete the ESL requirement fulfill the Modern Language Core Skill requirement.
-Contact Academic Advising or the English Department for additional information.
+Contact Academic Advising for additional information.

 Health and Wellness

 Wellness courses offer students opportunities to de-stress and develop the skills of healthful living.
 WEL 100 Foundations of Wellness (or a transfer equivalent) is required of all students.
 The second course may be chosen from a variety of different wellness activities (WEL 102, Lifetime Activity courses).
 Students who are not health and physical education majors or intercollegiate athletes may test out of one lifetime activity course.
 Students may demonstrate proficiency from a selected list of lifetime activities.
 There is a fee to take the lifetime activity proficiency test.